wazuh/wazuh-documentation/source/user-manual/policy-monitoring/openscap/oscap-examples.rst

 **Step 3: Restart manager and agents**

-To apply the new configuration restart the manager and agents:
+To apply the new configuration, restart the manager and agents:

 ::

   $ /var/ossec/bin/ossec-control restart
   $ /var/ossec/bin/agent_control -R -a

-If you prefer, you can restart a specific agent with option ``-u <id>``.
+If you prefer, you can restart a specific agent with the option ``-u <id>`` where **id** is the agent's id number.

 **Step 4: See alerts**

-When the evaluation is completed you will see the results as OSSEC alerts:
+When the evaluation is complete you will see the results as OSSEC alerts:

 ``/var/ossec/logs/alerts/alerts.log``